Gankare/portfolio/SpellSlingers/README.md

 </details>

 <details>
-<summary>PlayerSpawnSettings script, this script spawns in each players with all the infromation saved in the gamesettings script</summary>
+<summary>PlayerSpawnSettings script, this script spawns in each player with all the infromation saved in the gamesettings script</summary>

 The biggest challenge was to keep information of each player to the same controller cross scenes, I managed to do this with Unity Engines's Input System, referencing to the inputdecive and this line of code in the script below: var player = PlayerInput.Instantiate(GameSettings.instance.players[inputDevice], controlScheme: "Gamepad", pairWithDevice: inputDevice.device);